Alex Arias

 Exercise

 The weather is becoming warmer up here in Chicago where at one point during this winter it was colder than fkn Antarctica!
 This makes me happy because I can run with no shirt and get my tan back lol.
 I ain't built to be a pasty man.
 April marks my 6th month climbing and it's insane how fast my skill has increased.
-I'm excited to see where it will go from here but the big thing is that I want to learn how to lead climb!
-I'm excited because it's a totally different and new way of climbing I've never experienced before (I'm a sucker for new experiences) but also it adds an element of danger tehe!
+I'm interested in seeing where it will go from here but the big thing is that I want to learn how to lead climb!
+I'm excited because it's a totally different and new way of climbing I've never experienced before (I'm a sucker for new experiences) but also it adds an element of danger!
 Ain't nothing like a good adrenaline rush because you're falling 2 stories down and only got 1 story left of elevation for your partner to catch you and prevent you from splattering on the climbing gym floor!
 Plus if I learn this I feel like I've unlocked outdoor climbing.
-Tis excited.